 - Dead Guy on Display:

-- This trope is first presented during flashbacks of Duiker, when he remembers how Empress Laseen crucified the defeated Wickan warlocks to the city wall in Unta.
+- During flashbacks, Duiker remembers how Empress Laseen crucified the defeated Wickan warlocks to the city wall in Unta.

-- Then encountered by Kalam before outside the ruins of a sacked city.
-Hundreds of children have been crucified and left to die, once again hitting home how deep the hatred of the Malazans runs in the ranks of the Army of the Apocylypse.
+- Outside the ruins of a sacked city, Kalam encounters hundreds of children that have been crucified and left to die, once again hitting home how deep the hatred towards the Malazans runs in the ranks of the Army of the Apocylypse.

 - At the end of the book there is the horrifying crucifixion of Coltaine and the entire Seventh Army all along the Aren road for miles, much to the horror of everyone watching from Aren's city wall.

 - Dracolich: Kulp and the others on the Silanda hitch a ride on the sorcerous trail of an undead dragon.
 It's Olar Ethil, and it is seen again at the end of the book, watching Iskaral Pust and the aftermath of the Path of Hands.